grip-on-software/monetdb-import/Database_structure.md

     -   **repo_name** - VARCHAR(1000): Readable name of the repository
         extracted from one of the data sources (GitLab, project definition, path name)

+### GitLab tables

+-   **gitlab_repo**: GitLab-specific metadata of a repository.
+Primary key is (repo_id, gitlab_id).
+    -   **repo_id** - INT - reference to repo.id: Repository that the
+        GitLab repo stores.
+    -   **gitlab_id** - INT: internal GitLab identifier of the
+        repository.
+    -   **description** - TEXT: Description of the repository.
+    -   **create_date** - TIMESTAMP: Time at which the GitLab repository was created.
+    -   **archived** - BOOL: Whether the repository is marked as archived (read-only) by the development team.
+    -   **has_avatar** - BOOL: Whether the development team has given the repository an avatar image.
+    -   **star_count** - INT: Number of people in the team that have starred the repository such that it is shown more prominently on their personal dashboard.
+Some GitLab instances do not provide this and the value is then 0.

+-   **merge_request**: A request within the development team to merge a Git branch into another.
+Primary key is (repo_id, request_id).
+    -   **repo_id** - INT - reference to repo.id: Repository whose
+        branches are the topic of the request.
+    -   **request_id** - INT: Internal GitLab identifier which is unique for the GitLab instance.
+    -   **title** - TEXT: The short header message describing what the merge request is about, e.g., what branches/commits it merges.
+    -   **description** - TEXT: The contents of the request message.
+    -   **source_branch** - VARCHAR(Git branch): The (feature) branch
+        from which commits should be merged.
+    -   **target_branch** - VARCHAR(Git branch): The (main) branch at
+        which the commits should be merged into.
+    -   **author** - VARCHAR(500): The GitLab user name of the developer that started the request.
+    -   **assignee** - VARCHAR(500): The GitLab user name of the developer that should review the request.
+This is NULL if nobody is assigned.
+    -   **upvotes** - INT: Number of votes from the development team in support of the merge request.
+    -   **downvotes** - INT: Number of votes from the development team against the merge request.
+    -   **created_date** - TIMESTAMP: Time at which the merge request is created.
+    -   **updated_date** - TIMESTAMP: Time at which the merge request received an update (a merge request note or update to the request details).

+-   **merge_request_note**: A comment or automated message attached to a merge request, which is a part of a discussion about the request or describes changes to request details or branch commits.
+Primary key is (repo_id, request_id, note_id).
+    -   **repo_id** - INT - reference to repo.id: Repository for which
+        this note is added.
+    -   **request_id** - INT - reference to merge_request.request_id:
+        Merge request to which this note is added.
+    -   **note_id** - INT: Internal GitLab identifier which is unique for the GitLab instance.
+    -   **author** - VARCHAR(500): The GitLab user name of the developer that wrote the comment or on whose regard the automated comment is added.
+    -   **comment** - TEXT: Plain text comment message of the note.
+        Automated notes have a first line which is surrounded with underscores, or matches the regex "Added \\d commits?:" with the remaining lines either empty or starting with star-bullets.
+    -   **created_date** - TIMESTAMP: Time at which the comment is added to the merge request.

+-   **commit_comment**: A comment attached to a version in the Git repository.
+Note that the comment may be part of a review of a merge request, but this is not directly visible from the data.
+    -   **repo_id** - INT - reference to repo.id: Repository for which
+        this note is added.
+    -   **version_id** - VACHAR(100) - reference to commits.version_id:
+        Commit to which this note is added.
+    -   **file** - VARCHAR(1000): Path to a file in the repository that is changed in the commit and is discussed by the comment.
+If this is NULL, then the comment belongs to the entire version.
+    -   **line** - INT: Line number of the file that is discussed by the comment.
+If this is NULL, then the comment belongs to the entire version.
+    -   **line_type** - VARCHAR(100): The type of line being discussed
+        by the comment: 'old' or 'new'.
+If this is NULL, then the comment belongs to the entire version.

 ## Metrics tables (Quality dashboard history)